mulesoft-assets/template-sfdc2sfdc-opportunity-broadcast/README.md

 ## businessLogic.xml<a name="businesslogicxml"/>
 Functional aspect of the Template is implemented on this XML, directed by one flow that will poll for Salesforce creations/updates.
-The several message processors constitute four high level actions that fully implement the logic of this Template:
+The several message processors constitute high level actions that fully implement the logic of this Template:

-1. During the Input stage the Anypoint Template will go to the Salesforce Org A and query all the existing Opportunities that match the filter criteria.
-2. During the Process stage, each SFDC opportunity will be filtered depending on, if it has an existing matching opportunity in the SFDC Org B.
+1. During the *Process* stage, each Salesforce opportunity will be filtered depending on, if it has an existing matching opportunity in the Salesforce Org B.
-3. The last step of the Process stage will group the opportunities and create/update them in SFDC Org B.
+2. The last step of the *Process* stage will group the opportunities and create/update them in Salesforce Org B.
-4. Finally during the On Complete stage the Template will logoutput statistics data into the console.
+3. Finally during the *On Complete* stage the Template will log output statistics data into the console.